 Senior Care Facilities: Renovating with Residents in Mind

 One of the most challenging of building renovations is inside of a fully operating senior care facility.
 It is also the place with the greatest number of supervisors on the job.
-Those of you who have worked at an active facility know what I am referring to.
+Those of you who have worked at an active facility know what we are referring to.

-I’ve had the pleasure of personally working with several senior care providers to update their facilities and I’ve come to appreciate the process for doing the work properly.
+We’ve had the pleasure of personally working with several senior care providers to update their facilities, and we’ve come to appreciate the process for doing the work properly.
 There is no easy road and no steps can be overlooked.

 Safety is by far the most important topic to be discussed when planning a project.
 For example, a common safety measure includes a decision to use a plastic wall barrier vs. a solid wall to protect residents from the areas under construction.
 Think of it this way, if someone was doing work in your house and you had a two-year-old child wandering around, what safety measures would you want to have in place in order to protect your child?
 It is no different when working in senior care facilities.